Introduction:

 Selection:

-Selection of appropriate method depends on:
+Selection of appropriate method depends on:• Type of measurement

 • Sampling techniques